Maniac Cop III: Badge of Silence: Plot

-A priest practicing the Voodoo arts resurrects Matt Cordell, who takes his badge and comes back to life to do his bidding.
-Meanwhile, a pair of cameramen who are hoping to make it big come across a convenience store robbery, where a police officer named Katie Sullivan intervenes in a hostage situation; she manages to wound the suspect but realizes that the clerk is his girlfriend, and she had intentionally let him in to rob the store.
-There is a crossfire, and while Kate is severely wounded, she ends up killing the clerk in return.
+A Voodoo priest named Houngan resurrects Matt Cordell, who takes his badge and comes back to life to do his bidding.
+Meanwhile, a pair of reporters who are hoping to make it big come across a convenience store robbery, where a police officer named Katie Sullivan intervenes in a hostage situation; she manages to wound suspect Frank Jessup but realizes that the clerk is his girlfriend, and she had intentionally let him in to rob the store.
+There is a crossfire, and while Katie is severely wounded, she ends up killing the clerk in return.

-Though rushed to the hospital, Kate is declared comatose and brain dead, much to the chagrin of investigating officer Sean McKinney.
-McKinney catches the report of Katie using excessive force in a hostage situation, which portrays the clerk as an innocent victim and threatens to free the badly injured Frank Jessup.
+Though rushed to the hospital, Katie is declared comatose and brain dead, much to the chagrin of investigating officer Sean McKinney.
+McKinney catches a report from the two reporters of Katie using excessive force in a hostage situation, which portrays the clerk as an innocent victim and threatens to free the badly injured Jessup.

 Meanwhile, stalking Katie's progress, Cordell goes to the hospital to watch her (killing a heckler in the process).
 He kills one of her supervising physicians with defibrillator paddles, then murders Katie's physician with X-ray radiation.
-The four reporters who had framed Kate are also slain by Cordell afterwards.
+The two reporters who had framed Katie are also slain by Cordell afterwards.

-Meanwhile, McKinney and a physician, Susan, are investigating the murders and the strange behavior experienced by the comatose Kate.
-Their investigations lead them to Houngan, who admits that he had brought Cordell back from the dead, and he is interested in Kate, who is on the verge of death.
-At gunpoint, Cordell forces Houngan to attempt the resurrection on her, but he is unable to do so, stating her spirit is refusing to return from the dead to be with him.
-Cordell kills Houngan, and both he and Kate are set on fire in the process; she is immolated.
+Meanwhile, McKinney and a physician, Susan, are investigating the murders and the strange behavior experienced by the comatose Katie.
+Their investigations lead them to Houngan, who admits that he had brought Cordell back from the dead, and he is interested in Katie, who is on the verge of death.
+At gunpoint, Cordell forces Houngan to attempt the resurrection on her, revealing Katie to have been his lover when he was alive.
+However, Houngan is unable to do so, stating her spirit is refusing to return from the dead to be with him.
+Cordell kills Houngan, and both he and Katie are set on fire in the process; she is immolated.

 As they escape, Susan and McKinney are chased by Cordell, who survived the fire while remaining ablaze.
 He chases them in a beat-up police car while they ride in an ambulance.
 They manage to throw an oxygen tank into the burning car before both crash.
 However, before Cordell can back up on the other disabled vehicle, the canister goes off, blowing up the car.
 Later, the charred corpse of Katie is rolled into a morgue, next to the burned remains of Cordell.
 While the lone coroner, who rolled Katie into the morgue, is busy with his computer, the camera pans to the bodies, which shows Cordell's hand moving over to hold Katie's hand.
+The coroner soon notices and it cuts to black.